 If you have other pets in your household they’ll grieve too – they form strong attachments and companionships.
 You’ll need to give them extra attention and love whilst you all adjust.
 Take all their love to help you with your healing too.

-You should only get a new pet when you’re ready to move forward and able to build another long and loving relationship – this avoids any feelings of resentment and disloyalty.
-The pet you lost will always be remembered whatever you decide.
+You should only get a new pet when you’re ready to move forward and able to build another long and loving relationship as this avoids any feelings of resentment and disloyalty.
+You will always remember your lost pet whatever you decide.